What about Vietnam - Traveller Insights

 Iphone Podcasters _ If you are liking what I am doing with the show, I’d love it if you would please consider giving me a short review on Apple Podcasts/ITunes.
 It does make a difference and I truly value the feedback.
 Link is

-Let me design your customised private tour of Vietnam - See our new Travel Services
+Let me design your #customised #private tour of Vietnam - See our Travel Services

 Kerry Newsome: [00:00:35] Thank you and welcome to what about Vietnam,